Emk0oo/herouville-futsal-api/README.md

 This API is designed for managing a Futsal club's operations, including user authentication, articles management, product management, and payment processing.

+You can find in database collection the admin user, here the credentials: admin@root.fr adminmdp

 ## Table of Contents

 - [Features](#features)